Alluxio/alluxio/docs/en/advanced/Tiered-Locality.md

 about which Alluxio workers to read from and write to.
 For an application running on `host1`, reading data from an Alluxio worker on `host1` is more efficient than reading from a worker on `host2`.
-Similarly, reading from a worker on the same rack or in the same datacenter is faster than reading from a worker in a different rack or different datacenter.
+Similarly, reading from a worker on the same rack or in the same datacenter is faster than reading from a worker on a different rack or different datacenter.
 You can take advantage of these various levels of locality by configuring your servers and clients with network topology information.